huynhspm/Project-Dictionary-With-JavaFx/README.md

        - delete word in list of words by pressing and draging the mouse this word

--This project is completed by huynhspm and supporting from Pham Huy Hoang and Nguyen The Anh
+### This project is completed by huynhspm and supporting from Pham Huy Hoang and Nguyen The Anh